Lexawise's Official Icon

 While subagency still exists in some states, many regions have transitioned to buyer agency models.
 This shift protects both buyers and sellers by establishing clearer relationships and responsibilities.

-Some states require full disclosure and written consent when a subagency is used.
+Some states require full disclosure and written consent when subagency is used.
 As always, practices vary by state, so it’s essential to know what’s legal and standard in your state of licensure.

 Why This Topic Matters for Real Estate Agents